Second Skin Evolution Promo by Paola Tognazzi from paola tognazzi on Vimeo.

 People in general are much more aware of the movements of the limbs (arms and legs) than the ones of the muscles in the torso and back.
 One reason is because we can see the arms and legs moving while we don’t see as easily the movement of the other muscular groups .
 Another reason is that the former move much more in space while the latter although they are more important and do a lot more work, move within a more limited distance range.
 Because of this it’s quite common an incorrect use and placement of those muscles, or the lack of engagement of those groups, which leads to back pain, enjeries etc. etc.

-This is why I’m designing this suit.
-The interactive rotation of the 3D modules placed on the dorsal ancho muscular fascia of the back, creates a gentle touch on the skin, and a reminder of the existence of those muscles.
+The interactive rotation of this suit 3D modules, placed on the back dorsal ancho muscular fascia, creates a gentle touch on the skin, and a reminder of those muscles existence.
 Thus stimulating the proprioceptive maps of those body parts.

-During the creative process, we research between reality and fiction, to generate a mystery that makes possible the search of new forms and structures.
-The gaps that are generated when translating verbal language and methaphors to nonverbal modes of communication (3D drawing) and vice versa, materialize in prototypes where the animalistic and erotic also find their place.
+The research creative process integrates reality and fiction to generate mystery and gaps that make possible the search of new forms and structures.
+The gaps generated when translating verbal language and metaphors in digital codes materialize prototypes where the animalistic and erotic can find its place.

-Examining our bodies by reframing our environments (social, physical or geopolitical) as ecosystems. we are all embedded in social systems, enabled and constrained by a tangle of relationships and interdependencies.
-As easy as it is to acknowledge this when thinking of us in the world it’s is not when thinking of us with our own body.
-A body that is constructed of interdipendent organs and parts.
+Examining our bodies by reframing our environments (social, physical or geopolitical) as ecosystems.
+We are all embedded in social systems, enabled and constrained by a tangle of relationships and interdependencies.
+As easy as it is to acknowledge this when thinking of us in the world, it’s is not when thinking of us with our own body, as well constructed of interdipendent organs and parts.

-Such reframing allows us to focus on narratives that offer new ways of understanding ourselves, The same applies to our bodies made up of networked collectivity functioning as something more than the sum of its parts.
+Reframing our social, physical or geopolitical environments as ecosystems allows us to focus on narratives that offer new ways of understanding ourselves and our bodies as a networked collectivity functioning as something more than the sum of its parts.